-The “replacement_files” hot folder in the vol1/import section of your TelVue broadcast server allows you to quickly replace any file on the system with another, new file of the same name, without canceling any of its future schedules.
+The “replacement_files” hot folder in the vol1/import section of your TelVue broadcast server allows you to quickly replace any file on the system with another, new file of the same name and media type, without canceling any of its future schedules.
 This is useful if you’ve had to revise a program, for example, and want to upload the newer version without the hassle of having to reschedule it all over again.

 How is this done?
 Once you’ve established the ftp connection with your broadcast server, you’ll see the “replacement_files” folder in the import tree of vol1.
 (The import/media folder to which you normally upload new content will reject any file with a duplicate filename.)